Constantine II (emperor)

 Constantine II (Flavius Claudius Constantinus; 316–340) was Roman emperor from 337 to 340.
-The son of the emperor Constantine I, he was proclaimed caesar by his father shortly after his birth.
+He was the second son of Emperor Constantine I and the eldest son of his second wife, Flavia Maxima Fausta.
+He was proclaimed caesar by his father shortly after his birth.
 He was associated with military victories over the Sarmatians, Alamanni and Goths during his career, for which he was granted a number of victory titles.
 He held the consulship four times – in 320, 321, 324, and 329.

-Constantine I had arranged for his sons to share power with their cousins Dalmatius and Hannibalianus, but this was not accepted by Constantine II and his brothers.
-As a result, Constantine II's brother Constantius II ordered the killings of numerous male relatives following Constantine I's death, including Dalmatius and Hannibalianus, thus eliminating any possible opponents to the succession of Constantine I's sons.
-Constantine II then ascended to the throne alongside his two younger brothers, ruling Gaul, Hispania, and Britain.
-However, his belief in his rights of primogeniture and attempts to exert them over his youngest brother Constans caused conflict, which ended with his death in a failed invasion of Italy in 340.
+Constantine I had arranged for his sons to share power with their cousins Dalmatius and Hannibalianus, but Constantine II and his brothers did not accept this arrangement.
+As a result, after their father's death Constantine II's brother Constantius II ordered the killings of numerous male relatives, including Dalmatius and Hannibalianus, thus eliminating any possible opponents to the succession of Constantine I's sons.
+Constantine then ascended to the throne alongside his two younger brothers, ruling Gaul, Hispania, and Britain.
+However, his belief in his rights of primogeniture and attempts to exert them over his youngest brother, Constans, caused conflict, which ended with his death in a failed invasion of Italy in 340.
 Constans subsequently took control of Constantine's territories, with the latter being subjected to damnatio memoriae.

 Life

 Born in Arles in 316, (Note: The only extant outright attestation of Constantine II's birth date states he was born on August 7.
 This has sometimes been dismissed as a confusion with Constantius II, who was certainly born on the same date, but Barnes commented that the coincidence is possible.
 He additionally cited Constantine I's documented presence in Constantine II's birthplace in August 316 as support for accepting August 7.
 Burgess is more skeptical, arguing that evidence of public celebration of Constantine II's birthday would not have survived due to his condemnation of memory.)
-Constantine II was the second son of the Roman emperor Constantine I, and probably the eldest with his wife Fausta, (Note: Based on the report that Constantine II was proclaimed Caesar only a few days after he was born, the Prosopography of the Later Roman Empire assumed his birth date was in February 317 and, therefore, that he was not Fausta's son, as Constantius II was born less than 9 months later.
+Constantine II was the second son of the Roman emperor Constantine I, and probably the eldest with his wife Fausta, (Note: Based on the report that Constantine II was proclaimed Caesar only a few days after he was born, The Prosopography of the Later Roman Empire assumed his birth date was in February 317 and, therefore, that he was not Fausta's son, as Constantius II was born less than 9 months later.
 However, Constantine had already been styled as Caesar on his father's coinage prior to his formal proclamation on 1 March 317, so he cannot have been born as late as February 317.
 Evidence for Constantine II being Fausta's son includes an inscription outright describing him as such, and Julian calling Fausta the mother of "many emperors.") the daughter of the emperor Maximian.